ramahahamdan-prog/RobotDog_MechanicsTask1/README.md

 ## Introduction

 This project is a simple mechanical design of a quadruped (four-legged) robot created using **Tinkercad**.
 The main goal of this project is to understand the basic mechanical concepts behind a walking robot, such as body structure, leg design, joints, and stability.

-As an Information Technology student, I had no previous experience in mechanical engineering.
-Therefore, this project focuses on learning the fundamentals rather than creating a fully functional robot.
+This project focuses on learning the fundamentals rather than creating a fully functional robot.

 ---